d3q7-projects/GrEn/README.md

 ## Upcoming Features
 * Flexible filtering options for primitives with several premade ones like frustum culling and backface culling
 * Basic ability to control basic diffuse/ambient color for geometries
 * Ability to send vertex/fragment shaders to the rendering
+* Add a lot of basic 2D/3D objects to use
 * Optimized rendering pipeline(first running only on CPU)

 ## Invisioned features